 What To Pack

-Here are my top tips for what to pack to ensure you have a fun, comfortable and prepared trip to Africa!
+Here are my Africa packing lists to ensure you have a fun, comfortable and prepared trip to Africa!
+Includes clothes, electrical equipment, toiletries and more!

 Groups & Forums

-- Backpacking Africa Facebook Group – I help to manage the admin on this group and it’s always a great place to ask for recommendations for places to stay, safari companies, how to get around or find travel buddies.
+- Backpacking Africa Facebook Group: I manage this group and it’s always a great place to ask for recommendations for places to stay, safari companies, how to get around or find travel buddies.
 You’ll find that there are a lot of well-travelled Africa lovers in this group so you’ll usually get the help you need!
 I suggest you join immediately!

 Cool & Useful Apps